Highlights from our Summer 2018 newsletter:

 Please consider making a contribution to support Agrarian Trust in 2018 securely on our website.
 Alternatively, please send any checks (payable to Agrarian Land Trust) to 22 Buxton School Rd, Weare, NH 03281.

-Thank you for sharing our vision for a farm commons and a more just, sustainable, and equitable future.
+Thank you for sharing our vision for an agrarian commons and a more just, sustainable, and equitable future.